deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "What happens when *that* happens?"

-"According to the Corti, the subject undergoes rapid muscle growth, an increase in bone density, and…basically reaches their maximum physical potential without the need to exercise their way there, not to mention becoming permanently able to heal from even quite serious injuries at a remarkable rate.
+"According to the Corti, the subject undergoes rapid muscle growth, an increase in bone density, and...basically reaches their maximum physical potential without the need to exercise their way there, not to mention becoming permanently able to heal from even quite serious injuries at a remarkable rate.
 There's also some suggestion that they become biologically immortal and may experience improved skill-learning and the tapping of latent genetic potential that exists inside the human genome, such as the ability to see some way into the infrared."

 There was silence, then somebody else put their hand up.
 "Begging your pardon sir, but why the hell aren't we going with *that*?"